-The classroom teacher and/or the parent/guardian will be the first to realize that a student is not progressing well at school.
+The classroom teacher and/or the parent/guardian will be the first to realize that a student is experiencing challenges at school.
 It is the responsibility of Teachers to consult regularly with parents/guardians about the student's progress.
-Parents/guardians are strongly encouraged to discuss concerns they may have about their child's progress with staff.
-In some cases, the student may have already mastered the grade level curriculum expectations.
-It is expected that Teachers will make the necessary accommodations and modifications to instruction and assessment to the student's needs.
+Parents/guardians are strongly encouraged to discuss insights they may have about their child's progress with staff.
+In some cases, the student may have already attained the grade level curriculum expectations.
+It is expected that Teachers will make the necessary accommodations and modifications to instruction and assessment to support the student's learning needs.

-In cases where a student is unable to meet the expectations of the Ontario Curriculum despite a variety of classroom interventions, teachers may with the assistance of appropriate support staff develop an Individual Education Plan (IEP) to address the student's learning needs.
-In other cases, a Behavior Intervention Plan might be required to help the student attain positive behaviors for success in the classroom and school environment.
+In cases where a student would benefit from additional support to meet the expectations of the Ontario Curriculum, following a variety of classroom interventions, teachers may with the assistance of appropriate support staff develop an Individual Education Plan (IEP) to address the student's learning needs.
+In other cases, a Behavior Intervention Plan might be required to help the student broaden their behavioral skills for greater success in the classroom and school environment.

-As the professionals with first responsibility for addressing the learning needs of students assigned to their classroom, it is expected that teachers will routinely make adjustments to their classroom program.
+As the professionals with first responsibility for supporting the learning needs of students assigned to their classroom, it is expected that teachers will routinely make adjustments to their classroom program.
 Such adjustments may include:

-- Small-group, direct instruction for students who require pre-teaching or reinforcement of lessons taught - Prescriptions such as Assistive Technology, including computers, equipment, devices and computer software programs - The use of verbal/aural/kinesthetic strategies to engage all learners - Varying the pace and timing of lessons to meet the attention span of learners - The use of other in-school professionals, trained volunteers and co-operative education students to support students.
+- Small-group, direct instruction for students who benefit from pre-teaching or reinforcement of lessons taught - Prescriptions such as Assistive Technology, including computers, equipment, devices and computer software programs - The use of verbal/aural/kinesthetic strategies to engage all learners - Varying the pace and timing of lessons to meet the needs of learners - The use of other in-school professionals, trained volunteers and co-operative education students to support students.